Albuquerque triple homicide linked to Aryan Brotherhood

 The agent wrote that gang officers at the Bernalillo County Metropolitan Detention Center identified the three dead men as "validated members" of the Aryan Brotherhood.

-The agent wrote that the Aryan Brotherhood has 20,000 members and membership "extends beyond the prison."
+The agent wrote that the Aryan Brotherhood has 20,000 members and that the membership "extends beyond the prison."

 "Members are required to follow all orders of high ranking members.
 In particular, members are required, when ordered, to kill without hesitation."